 Fewer times, though, we find a studio by asking people (our hosts, staff from the hotel/hostel, the waiting staff at the restaurant, etc).
 This is usually how we find the best places, but it’s not that common.

-When we go for a visit, we look out for the hygiene, the artist’s designs, and we talk to them.
+When we go for a visit, we lookout for hygiene, the artist’s designs, and we talk to them.
 If we like the place and the artists, then we do it.
 If we don’t, we just leave – no hard feelings, because it’s something that’s gonna stay on your skin forever, so you need to trust.

 I try to find female artists because I feel we need to support women but it’s also not always doable.